 #2 Internal division and languages

 As we mentioned earlier, Belgium is one curious country.
 One that sometimes doesn’t seem to fit well together, but it somehow works.
-Belgium has 3 languages (Dutch, French, and German) which are mostly only spoken in its own community.
+Belgium has three languages (Dutch, French, and German) mostly spoken in its community.
 Plus, Brussels works as a bilingual area, where Dutch and French are spoken.

 This historic linguistic diversity is both a cause and a consequence of many cultural and political conflicts throughout the history of the country.
 And to make things even more interesting you should note that the flemish community who speaks dutch, don’t consider themselves dutch, and the Walloon community who speaks French don’t consider themselves French.
 Also, the German-speaking community is very very small, and it’s only located along the border with Germany.

 So, it’s easy to understand why this internal organization is messy and difficult to manage, but also why they also don’t fit with other countries.
 And it does get “interesting” from time to time…

 #3 Longest time without a government in peacetime

 Remember when we just talked about things becoming interesting?
 Well, that usually happens right after an election, when it becomes impossible to form a government.
 Belgium holds the curious record of “most time without a government in peacetime,” with an astonishing 589 days, well over Cambodia (354) and Iraq (289).

 But you should note that this wasn’t a one-time thing… It has happened quite a few times, with many months to put together a working government.
 In fact, Belgium has done it again, and apparently broke its own record, in 2020!

 This must be one of the most curious famous facts about a country that we have ever written here!
 So, what is Belgium known for?
 Not having a government is definitely up there!